UncleGravity/penzai/docs/plan-long.md

 **The core idea: device collects, host formats.** The device appends fixed-size binary **span** records during execution (a counter read and a store — near-free on the A9), ships them in the RPC response payload, and the host (with spare cycles) deserializes, merges, formats, and aggregates.
-Co-located (`inproc`), the "response" is just the returned buffer — same path, no serialization.
+In `fake` mode, the response comes from the host-side fake device runtime but uses the same profiling records.
 The A9 never formats a string on the hot path.

 **Call-site primitive:** a `defer`-based span, comptime-gated, with counters: